course-fish274-2020/Hannah-mussels/ReadMe.md

-Project Purpose: This project is designed to compare the relationship between sea star and mussels abundance data before and after the occurence of Sea Star Wasting Syndrome (SSWS)
+Project Purpose: This project is designed to compare the relationship between sea star and mussels abundance data before and after the occurrence of Sea Star Wasting Syndrome (SSWS)

 Packages Required